-With the conclusion of the All Japan Championships event finals competition last weekend, Japan has once again become the first nation to name their full World Championships squad, adding first-year senior Sae Miyakawa to the previously announced team, featuring Natsumi Sasada, Aiko Sugihara, Asuka Teramoto, Yuki Uchiyama, and Sakura Yumoto.
+With the conclusion of the All Japan Championships event finals competition last weekend, Japan has once again become the first nation to name their full World Championships squad, adding first-year senior Sae Miyakawa to the previously announced team, joining Natsumi Sasada, Aiko Sugihara, Asuka Teramoto, Yuki Uchiyama, and Sakura Yumoto.

 The first five were named after the all-around championships and the NHK Cup, held in April and May.
 They received the honor after finishing in the top five in the all-around, with new faces Sugihara, Yumoto, and Uchiyama defeating 2014 Worlds team members Wakana Inoue, Yu Minobe, and Mai Murakami.
 These three were given a second chance at the team as they contended for the final spot, one held for an event specialist, and while Minobe and Murakami won the All Japan beam and floor titles, they were no match for the 15-year-old Miyakawa, who blew the competition away with a huge 14.925 average on vault.